peterzan/ILETP/supporting-docs/1-AI-crossroads.md

 The next frontier is unlikely to be a single frontier model, but **an ecosystem of models, interacting and verifying each other**, each contributing strengths.
 Not model vs. model — but model **with** model.

 This is where the concept behind ILETP™ becomes relevant.
-Instead of assuming a single model can provide authority, ILETP suggests a possibility space where **multiple, different AI systems collaborate**, **divergence is a signal**, and **consensus is earned, not assumed.**
+Instead of assuming a single model can provide authority, ILETP suggests a possibility space where **multiple, different AI systems collaborate**, **divergence is a feature**, and **consensus is earned, not assumed.**

 ILETP is not presented here as a finished solution.
 It is a conceptual foundation — one that could evolve through open-source collaboration, policy alignment, and real-world experimentation.